 Celebrities inundate the lives of most people in the western world.
 From magazines to films, their public and fictional personas are delivered directly into our living spaces.
 It isn’t surprising that celebrity homes would be a topic of fascination.
 Let’s explore some of the elements commonly seen with celebrity home décor and a few specific, […]Read More

 There’s more to a room than just the furniture.
 Yes, the shapes, lines, and decor pull it together, but it’s important to think twice about the color palette and scheme—especially if you’re going for a mid-century inspired look.
 Color families and complementary hues can make the room have a different mood and tone, and being intentional about where to use color can be the difference between a curated space and a turnkey room.
-According to The Spruce, a mid-century modern color palette can transport you in time, and we agree.
 Whether you want to incorporate the Pantone Color of the Year, or you’re hoping to think outside the box, explore our palette recommendations for styling tips, complimentary furniture suggestions, and more.

 1. Beautiful Yellow Golds

 Starting with one of the boldest options in the mid-century modern color palette, we couldn’t pass up one of the most popular hues from the 50s and 60s—mustard and gold yellows.
 These shades complement other warm tones in a room and add a hint of color to the more subtle wooden furniture elements often associated with this era.